cBAT (CBAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cBAT Historical Price

-According to the latest data gathered on cBAT live price page, the current price of cBAT is 0.0031847USD.
-The circulating supply of cBAT(CBAT) is 6.37B CBAT , giving it a market capitalization of $20.31M.
+According to the latest data gathered on cBAT live price page, the current price of cBAT is 0.00301728USD.
+The circulating supply of cBAT(CBAT) is 6.37B CBAT , giving it a market capitalization of $19.23M.

 The cBAT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CBAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.